cetic/TSimulus/docs/source/index.rst

 --------

 Generators:
-    The RTS-Gen library provides a domain specific language (DSL) that can be used for specifying **generators** that describe the shape of the desired time series (evolutionary patterns, cycles, noise, etc.).
+    The TSimulus library provides a domain specific language (DSL) that can be used for specifying **generators** that describe the shape of the desired time series (evolutionary patterns, cycles, noise, etc.).
 Alternatively, these generators can be programmatically specified using a Java/Scala API.
 The generators can be converted into time series values for a considered time period.